jag1g13/pycgtool/README.md

 ## Usage

-Input to PyCGTOOL is GROMACS GRO and XTC files, along with two custom files: MAP and BND.
+Input to PyCGTOOL is an atomistic simulation trajectory in the form of a topology (e.g. PDB, GRO, etc.) and a trajectory file (e.g. XTC, DCD, etc.), along with two custom files: MAP and BND.
 These files provide the atomistic-to-CG mapping and bonded topology respectively.

 Example files are present in the [test/data](https://github.com/jag1g13/pycgtool/tree/master/test/data) directory.
 The format of these files is described in the [full documentation](https://pycgtool.readthedocs.io/en/master/index.html).

 For more information, see [the tutorial](https://pycgtool.readthedocs.io/en/master/tutorial.html).
 It is important to perform validation of any new parameter set; a brief example is present at the end of the tutorial.